Tag: secure homelab

 By following these steps, you can successfully configure VLANs in OPNsense, ensuring proper traffic segmentation, IP management, and DNS resolution for your network.

 ⚠️ What went wrong for me: When I first set up VLANs, I forgot about mDNS—my Chromecast and AirPlay devices stopped discovering media servers across VLANs.
 The fix was enabling the Avahi mDNS repeater in OPNsense (Services → Avahi) and allowing mDNS traffic between my Trusted and IoT VLANs.
-Took two frustrating hours to diagnose, but now it’s seamless.
+Took two frustrating hours to diagnose, but now it’s effortless.

 Firewall Rules for VLAN Segmentation

-Implementing robust firewall rules is critical for ensuring security and proper traffic management in a VLAN-segmented network.
+Implementing hardened firewall rules is critical for ensuring security and proper traffic management in a VLAN-segmented network.
 Below are the recommended inter-VLAN firewall rules for an OPNsense firewall setup, designed to enforce secure communication between VLANs and restrict unauthorized access.

 Inter-VLAN Firewall Rules